C. E. M. Hansel: Reception

 Hansel's book received positive reviews from scientists and sceptics.
 The physicist Victor J. Stenger noted that "Hansel succeeded brilliantly in exposing the shoddiness of the experimental procedures of Rhine's laboratory."
-Robert Sheaffer stated that Hansel's criticisms were devastating to the claims of ESP and the book was a serious challenge to parapsychology.
+Robert Sheaffer stated that Hansel's criticisms were devastating to the claims of ESP and the book was a severe challenge to parapsychology.
 Philosopher Antony Flew also gave a positive review, highlighting the failure of parapsychology to provide repeatable experiments.

-The work also received criticism with parapsychologist John Beloff claiming the book was little more than an attempt to explain away the evidence.
+The work also received criticism, with parapsychologist John Beloff claiming the book was little more than an attempt to explain away the evidence.
 Parapsychologist Gardner Murphy gave it a mixed-review but recommended the book "as valuable for the parapsychologist in pointing out ways in which he must tighten his research."
 Hansel's revised edition in 1989 contained further studies and an appendix with replies to his critics.

-The psychologist David Marks in his book The Psychology of the Psychic (2000) noted that his discovery of experimental error in parapsychological experiments confirmed the research of Hansel.
+The psychologist David Marks in his book The Psychology of the Psychic (2000) noted that his discovery of an experimental error in parapsychological experiments confirmed the research of Hansel.